jrobinso/hdf5-indexed-reader/README.md

   These nodes can be located anywhere in the file, resulting in an explosion of http range requests which can quickly freeze the application.

-This project addresses these issues by supporting a pre-built index for mapping object (groups and datasets) paths to file offsets, allowing the use of range requests to directly load desired objects.
+This project addresses these issues by (1) using range queries to load slices of the file as needed, and (2) supporting a pre-built index for mapping object (groups and datasets) paths to file offsets, negating the need to walking the linked list of container objects to build the index at runtime..

 ## Limitations